p5-salesforce/www-salesforce-nb/README.md

 $sf = $sf->username( 'foo@bar.com' ); # allows for method-chaining
 ```

 The username is the email address you set for your user account in Salesforce.
-This attribute is only used during login authentication.
+Note, this attribute is only used to generate the access token during [login](#login).
+You may want to [logout](#logout) before changing this setting.

 ## DELEGATES